The Universe is at Most 88% Neutral at z=10.6

 \section{Introduction}

-In less than a year, $JWST$ has revolutionized our knowledge of the very high redshift universe, by spectroscopically confirming galaxies as early as only a couple of hundreds million year after the Big-Bang \citep{schaerer2022, brinchmann2022, finkelstein2022, curtis-lake2023, cameron2023, tang2023}.
+In less than a year, $JWST$ has revolutionized our knowledge of the very-high-redshift universe, spectroscopically confirming and photometrically identifying galaxy candidates as early as only a few hundred million years after the Big Bang \citep{schaerer2022, brinchmann2022, finkelstein2022, curtis-lake2023, cameron2023, tang2023}.
 Recently, \cite{bunker2023} presented the spectroscopic confirmation of the Lyman-break galaxy candidate GN-z11.
-Using multiple rest-frame optical and UV emission lines, the redshift of GN-z11 was measured to be $z=10.603\pm 0.0013$, currently the highest known for a likely star-forming galaxy (see discussion in \citet{bunker2023}).
+Using multiple rest-frame optical and UV emission lines, the redshift of GN-z11 was measured to be $z=10.603\pm 0.0013$, currently the highest known from emission lines for a likely star-forming galaxy (see discussion in \citet{bunker2023}).

-At redshift well above $10$, GN-z11 is expected to be embedded in a largely neutral Universe, as inferred from a number of available data at $z\lesssim 8$ \citep[e.g.,][]{fan2006, mcgreer2011, mcgreer2015, ono2012, schroeder2013, choudhury2015, greig2016, mason2018, mason2019, greig2019, hoag2019, jung2020}.
-These observational studies suggest that the universe volume weighted neutral fraction (\xhi) is well above 90\% at $z\gtrsim 10$, although no observational constraints currently exist at such early epochs.
+At redshift well above $10$, GN-z11 is expected to be embedded in a largely neutral universe, as inferred from a number of available data at $z\lesssim 8$ \citep[e.g.,][]{fan2006, mcgreer2011, mcgreer2015, ono2012, schroeder2013, choudhury2015, greig2016, mason2018, mason2019, greig2019, hoag2019, jung2020}.
+Inferring from lower-redshift observational studies suggests that the universe volume weighted neutral fraction (\xhi) is well above 90\% at $z\gtrsim 10$, although no observational constraints currently exist at such early epochs.
 The spectrum of GN-z11 offers the unique opportunity to understand the state of the diffuse hydrogen at $z>10$.
-Indeed, the spectrum reveals the presence of a strong \lya\ emission line, with a rest frame Equivalent Width (EW) of $18\pm 2$\AA, and a velocity shift of the \lya\ with respect to systemic velocity of $\Delta v_{Ly\alpha}\approx 550$km~s$^{-1}$.
+Indeed, the spectrum reveals the presence of a strong \lya\ emission line, with a rest-frame equivalent width (EW) of $18\pm 2$\AA, and a velocity shift of the \lya\ with respect to systemic velocity of $\Delta v_{Ly\alpha}\approx 550$km~s$^{-1}$.
 This implies that GN-z11 resides in a an ionized bubble, perhaps not surprising given that it is one of the brightest galaxies known at $z>10$.